walles/exactype/README.md

 * Test an English layout and see how that looks; it has shorter rows than Swedish and could look bad.
 * Change keyboard layout by swiping left or right with two fingers.
-* Think about splitting the keyboard when wide enough
 * Think about emoji support, or can we do that after Google Play?
 * Make the letters look nicer by outlining them, shadowing them, anti aliasing them, bolding them, switching font or something